Videomancer

 | 1080p30 |

-Videomancer can convert between various color spaces and color encoding formats.
-Choose the input and output options via the System menu, as described in Video Routing below.
+Videomancer can't convert resolutions or frame rates, but it can convert between color spaces and color encoding formats.
+Choose the input and output options via the System menu, as described in Video Route Modes below.

 | Color formats |